xcube-dev/xcube-viewer/docs/features.md

 		<tr>
 			<td><b>Functionality</b></td>
 			<td>
-				To successfully add a variable, a valid <strong>Name</strong> and a valid <strong>Python Expression</strong> must be provided.
+				To successfully add a variable, a valid <strong>name</strong> and a valid <strong>python expression</strong> must be provided.
-				<strong>Title</strong> and <strong>Units</strong> are optional fields.
+				title and units are optional fields.
     			<ul>
     				<li>
-    					The Name must be a unique identifier within the User Variables and must start with a letter.
+    					The name must be a unique identifier within the User Variables and must start with a letter.
     				</li>
     				<li>
-    					The Expression is an algebraic expression that follows the syntax of Python expressions.
+    					The expression is an algebraic expression that follows the syntax of python expressions.
     				</li>
     			</ul>
     		</td>